Meet Our Attorneys

 David is a Chambers ranked litigator who has been described by his clients and colleagues as someone who “is knowledgeable about how to use the court system to reach his goal, which makes him very efficient.”
 David is often called upon to litigate cases throughout the country and he routinely represents clients in high stakes, “bet the company” litigation, where he utilizes his experience and pragmatic approach to help clients navigate their cases.
 As one client put it, “David understands clients’ concerns and is creative in the solutions he recommends.”

-David has quickly garnered a reputation for his strong litigation skills, such as his successful representation of the South American Soccer Confederation in the civil fallout from the FIFA-gate corruption scandal; his trial efforts that helped secure a multi-million-dollar jury verdict in the Southern District of Florida on behalf of an individual inventor in a patent infringement lawsuit against one of the world’s largest corporations; and his countless other efforts that have resulted in millions of dollars in recovery on behalf of his clients.
+Over his career, David has successfully represented the South American Soccer Confederation in the civil fallout from the FIFA-gate corruption scandal; helped secure a multi-million-dollar jury verdict in the Southern District of Florida on behalf of an individual inventor in a patent infringement lawsuit against one of the world’s largest corporations; and successfully represented several major cruise lines as lead counsel in numerous complex commercial litigation matters, including in the international commercial arena.

 Prior to founding Sanchez Fischer Levine, LLP, David was a partner at a prominent international litigation law firm in South Florida.

 - Represented a major cruise line in defense of class action lawsuit in the Southern District of Florida; obtained dismissal.